Rankshow/Coffee-site/README.md

-#  These are the image of the front view if tyhe webisite
+#  These are the image of the front view of the webisite